rohitshe/TestXenkoRepository/manual/getting-started/howto-animate-a-model.md

 First, **assign a script to the entity** containing the animation component.

-Then, inside the script, retrieve a reference to the component and **call either the `Play (ref:{SiliconStudio.Xenko.Engine.AnimationComponent.Play})` or `Crossfade (ref:{SiliconStudio.Xenko.Engine.AnimationComponent.Crossfade})` functions**.
+Then, inside the script, retrieve a reference to the component and **call either the @'SiliconStudio.Xenko.Engine.AnimationComponent.Play' or @'SiliconStudio.Xenko.Engine.AnimationComponent.Crossfade' functions**.

-The **`Play (ref:{SiliconStudio.Xenko.Engine.AnimationComponent.Play})`** function starts playing the new animation without performing any transitions.
+The **@'SiliconStudio.Xenko.Engine.AnimationComponent.Play'** function starts playing the new animation without performing any transitions.
 It is generally used to play the first animation.

-The **`Crossfade (ref:{SiliconStudio.Xenko.Engine.AnimationComponent.Crossfade})`** function does the same but performs a smooth transition between the old and the new animation.
+The **@'SiliconStudio.Xenko.Engine.AnimationComponent.Crossfade'** function does the same but performs a smooth transition between the old and the new animation.

 Here is a sample script that shows you how you can start playing a default animation for an entity and perform simple animation crossfading when touching the screen.